The Mangels/Pflugeisens of Tarnow in the US, Poland, and Austria; The Silver/Leibens of Russia and the US

 According to JRI there were lots of Mangels in Poland:

 I have discovered on Jewish Gen that Max Mangel’s mother was named Miriam (Marjem).
-And that there was a Leah Pflugeisen-Kahn born in Tarnow around 1800, but the names of her father and mother are not given.
+Leah Pflugeisen-Kahn born in Tarnow around 1800, but the names of her father and mother are not given.

-Now on to the great-grandparents.
-Moses Josef Behrer was born 26 November 1854 in Lemberg (now Lvov), son to Jechiel Mechl Benzion Behrer and Sara, nee Brueck (the name Behrer was later changed to Brueck).
+On to the great-grandparents.
+Moses Josef Behrer was born 26 November 1854 in Lemberg (now Lviv), son to Jechiel Mechl Benzion Behrer and Sara, nee Brueck (the name Behrer was later changed to Brueck).
 He married Marjem (Marie) Menkes, born 6 September 1856, in Vienna 3 May 1885.
 Her parents were Jacob and Chawe Meth.
 Here are the records of their wedding

-Both are listed from Lemberg (Lvov).
+Both are listed from Lemberg.
 He died at age 37 in 1892 and is listed as a hat maker.
 She died in 1918 at age 62.
 They are both buried in Vienna.

-I am still working on the details of Markus Mangel and Marjem’s Pflugeisen marriage.
-My current hypothesis is that they were from Tarnow and that Markus was the brother of Max Mangel.
+My current hypothesis is that Markus was the brother of Max Mangel.
 According to this hypothesis, Markus Mangel’s son, Markus Pflugeisen and Sol Mangel would thus be first cousins.
 My current research goal is to verify or refute this hypothesis.

 - Jente Flugeisen, who married Mordka Dawid Berkelhamer, and had children Izak and Mariem Berkelhamer;